CS126SP20/final-project-agpai2/DEVELOPMENT.md

 - [x] The user can now either watch the entire game intro and increase its speed by clicking enter

 8. The player inventory now displays player statistics, which are being read from a JSON file

+9. Added a file screen, which allows the user to enter any name for the player, after the game intro is played.
+   The screen aspect ratio is yet to be adjusted for the same